 Cattle court, loose boxes.

 About 16.8 acres permanent pasture.
-Let on an annual grazing licence.
+Let on a grazing licence.

 About 3 acres semi-ancient native woodland.